DougCirino/AESTHETIC_STREETS/README.md

 ---

 ## Figures
-Figures and Tables will be stored in figures_tables/.
+Some figures and Tables will be stored in figures_tables/.

 The following Figures and Tables can be reproduced with the script indicated in brackets (all in analyses/):
  - Figure 3 (`Modeling_final.R`)